ResulAksu/websiteblocker/README.md

 # websiteblocker
 Do's:
-  Block multiple things at the same time
   Window stretches

 How to:
   Start with root access/permissions

-Problems: Unblock searches for one character in a word and deletes the whole.
+Problems: Unblock searches for one character in a word and deletes the whole , safe list that is created to show everytime whats blocked

-To Do: Show what is already blocked - maybe with txt file where info is taken to.
+To Do:
            Solve Problems
-           Integrate all pop. domain endings
+           Integrate all popular domain endings